Sepulcro en Tarquinia - an introduction to the poem

 el día de su muerte y que no oímos

-on the day of his death and we did not listen to
+on the day of his death, and wasn't heard by us

 Music is fleeting, as soon as a note is heard it vanishes.
 It leaves nothing tangible in its wake.
 All it leaves is a memory of itself.
 So the references to music are fitting in a poem that is intent on exploring memory through memory.

-Memory is a form of history and in the next scene we are taken back in time to the Italian city of Sirmione at the time of Catallus.
-The villa of Catallus is now a ruin, but the poet imagines how the region must have been teeming with life in the past:
+Memory is a form of history and in the next scene we are taken back in time to the Italian city of Sirmio at the time of Catallus.
+The villa of Catallus is now a ruin, and the city has changed into the modern city of Sirmione, but the poet imagines how it was in the past:

 debieron de ser dulces los olivos